 If you starve yourself, your telling your body that its time to store fat.
 Even if its just the accessional skip a meal or eat less than what fills you up not eating when your body is hungry is going to slow down your metabolism because it cant afford to burn fat if it doesn’t know if and when your next meal is coming.
 Our body’s are quite amazing really, you should be eating small amounts but constantly to feed your metabolism, its like a fire and the food is like wood it keeps it going.
 Also your body gets use to the workout routine it adapts and makes it less effective, try doing a different kind of ab exercise.

 Also it will help if instead of working just your abs works all your muscles.
 It’s hard to target one specific area if you work your whole body you actually have a better chance of losing weight all over.
 It might not make sense but your body is one big machine and you have to work all the parts to get some of the other parts to cooperate (that’s what my gym trainer told me)

-i’m convinced myself that tummy pudge is beautiful. don’t listen to everybody else who tries to tell you otherwise ;)posted almost 5 years ago
+i’m convinced myself that tummy pudge is beautiful. don’t listen to everybody else who tries to tell you otherwise ;)posted over 5 years ago

 stress make tummy pudge. no joke. so I guess you can cut out all stress in your life and maybe that’ll help that tummy go away… but yeah, who am I kidding?

 although obviously it’s probably going to have to do mostly with genetics (think about whether your mom/dad/aunts have tummy pudge… dad counts a little less b/c men are more likely to be “apple”-shaped anyway).
 Sometimes you just have to embrace what nature gave you! good thing billowy tops are socially acceptable ;)posted over 5 years ago